 #4 – Profitability Ratios

-These balance sheet ratios measure of the overall profiability of the business.
-Following are the types of Profitability Ratios.
+These ratios are important balance sheet ratios measure the overall profitability of the business.
+The following are the types of Profitability Ratios.

 Return on Asset

-Return on Asset measures the efficiency with which total assets of the company are able to generate a net profit.
-High ratio value indicates efficient utilization of company’s assets.
+Return on assets measures the efficiency with which the company’s total assets can generate a net profit.
+A high ratio value indicates the efficient utilization of the company’s assets.

 Return on Equity

-This has been a guide to Balance Sheet Ratio Analysis.
-Here we discuss the top 4 types of Balance Sheet Ratios like Efficiency ratios, Liquidity Ratio, Solvency Ratio, & Profitability Ratios along formulas and classifications.
+This has been a guide to what are Balance Sheet Ratio.
+We explain the concept along with its various types.
 You can learn more about accounting from the following articles –